PacificCommunity/ofp-sam-yft-review/notes/questions.md

 ---

+**B1.1** Was M changed at the CondAge step in the 2020 model development?

+**B1.2** Review the approach used to determine M at age and implications of
+         alternative M assumptions.

+**B1.3** What shape would be appropriate when estimating M at age from life
+         history parameters?

+**B1.4** What effect did the change in M have on depletion?

+---

-Is longline CPUE the most useful CPUE for the YFT assessment?
+Is longline CPUE the most useful CPUE index for the YFT assessment?

-Should multiple CPUE indices be considered
+Should multiple CPUE indices be considered?

 CPUE CV based on data only or scaled empirically to match the standard deviation of residuals?